 1988-1993 B.A. in Communications at Antioch College.
 Yellow Springs, Ohio, USA.

-2016-2019 currently a candidate for M.A. in Visual Anthropology, Media and Documentary Practices at the University of Münster, Germany.
+2016-2019 M.A. in Visual Anthropology, Media and Documentary Practices at the University of Münster, Germany.
 Thesis title: “Kiriko Matsuri of Noto, Japan: The Outsider’s Body As a Resource for Maintaining Local Rituals” supervised by Christopher Wright.
 Currently a candidate for the MA (expected completion date December 31, 2019).

 Ulaanbaatar, Mongolia, March 1 to 31, with the cooperation of the Contemporary Art Center (Кон Арт Тѳв) and the Mongolian Theatre Museum in the Palace of Culture.